Labour Party (UK): Early years (1906–1923)

 The Labour Party's first national conference in Belfast in 1907 helped shape many of its key policies.
-Never fully resolved was the puzzle of where the final decisions ought to lie—in the annual conference? the Parliamentary Labour Party (PLP)?
-The local chapters?
-The Trade Union Congress (which brought together the heads of most unions)?
-The conference created a "conscience clause" allowing diversity of opinions rather than a rigid orthodoxy.
+Though it never fully resolved the puzzle of where the final decisions ought to lie, rather, the conference created a "conscience clause" allowing diversity of opinions rather than a rigid orthodoxy.
 Irish politics proved to be so different that the Party simply quit Ireland and worked only in England, Scotland and Wales.
 In 1908–1910 the Party supported the momentous and largely successful Liberal battles in favour of a welfare state and against the Unionist/Conservative Party and against the veto power of the House of Lords.
 Growth continued, with 42 Labour MPs elected to the House of Commons in the December 1910 general election.
 During World War I, the party experienced internal divisions over support for the war effort, but also saw one of its top leaders Arthur Henderson, serve in the powerful war cabinet.

 After the war, the party focused on building a strong constituency-based support network and adopted a comprehensive statement of policies titled "Labour and the New Social Order".
-In 1918, Clause IV was added to Labour's constitution, committing the party to work towards common ownership of the means of production, distribution, and exchange.
-Socialism was vaguely promised, but there was no effort made to draw up detailed plans on what that would mean or how it could be accomplished.
+In 1918, Clause IV was added to Labour's constitution, making a form of socialism the doctrine of the party and committing Labour to work towards common ownership of the means of production, distribution, and exchange.
+Although socialism was vaguely promised, there was no effort made to draw up detailed plans on what that would mean or how it could be accomplished.

 The Representation of the People Act 1918 greatly expanded the electorate, enfranchising all men and most women.
 The party concentrated its appeal on the new electorate with considerable success among working men, but far less success among women.
 As the Liberal Party collapsed, Labour became the official opposition to the Conservative government.
 Its support for the war effort demonstrated that the Labour Party was a patriotic and moderate force that solved problems and did not threaten class warfare.